 At one point Other Mike’s color went so bad that Mike feared he really was dying.
 Dustin thought he looked green; Lucas said grey.
 Mike saw both colors.
 They debated his hue, and Other Mike begged for death.
 They hated seeing him like this.
 Eleven laid down on the make-shift bed with him and held him, sponging his face, giving him sips of water when he could swallow.

 Finally his sickness passed in the evening.
-It had lasted ten hours, as he predicted.
+It had lasted eight hours, as he predicted.
 He was starving, and they fed him food and snacks they had brought from the motel.
 After that, Eleven took over watch duty in the hall, as the boys confronted him with their questions.
 She wanted no part of the interrogation, and it was just as well.
 His reaction shouted guilt: he was defensive, cagey, and entirely unconvincing in his responses.

 “Just tell us,” said Mike Wheeler.
 “Are we in another parallel universe?
 Different from yours and ours?”